tebben/kanemi/README.md

   - Projection conversion between HDF5 grid and EPSG:4326 (both directions)
   - Read image data and their time attribute
   - Get pixel values and mm/hr for a specific location (xy/lonlat)
+  - Get 2hr precipitation forecast for a specific location (xy/lonlat)
+- Actuel synoptic observations
+  - Load dataset from netCDF
+  - Get all stations and their observations
+  - Get closest station with observations and distance for a given location (lonlat)

+### Library pdok_geocoder

+- Geocode free text search
+- Reverse geocode lonlat/rd

+### CLI tool kanecli

+- Download KNMI data from the KNMI Data Platform
+- Get notifications from the KNMI notification service
+- Get precipitation forecast for a specific location
-- Geocoder (PDOK Locatieserver) to geocode and reverse geocode locations in the Netherlands
+- Geocode and reverse geocode locations in the Netherlands

-- Simple CLI tool only for demonstration currently
+### App

+- Desktop app using Tauri and Svelte (work in progress)

 ## Roadmap

 - Desktop app using Tauri and Svelte
-- CLI tool
+- Make CLI better and add more features
+- Geocoder: Lookup, suggets
 - More datasets
-- Webservice
-- Converters
+- Webservice/API

 ## Prerequisites